esikm/Pillow/docs/handbook/concepts.rst

 ----

-You can attach auxiliary information to an image using the :py:attr:`~PIL.Image.Image.info` attribute.
+You can attach auxiliary information to an image using the :py:attr:`~PIL2.Image.Image.info` attribute.
 This is a dictionary object.

 How such information is handled when loading and saving image files is up to the file format handler (see the chapter on :ref:`image-file-formats`).
-Most handlers add properties to the :py:attr:`~PIL.Image.Image.info` attribute when loading an image, but ignore it when saving images.
+Most handlers add properties to the :py:attr:`~PIL2.Image.Image.info` attribute when loading an image, but ignore it when saving images.

 .. _concept-filters: